Ut Tower highlighted Orange at night

 Cross-Disciplinary Initiatives

 Cross-disciplinary collaboration is vital to solving energy challenges, but relationship-building across diverse academic fields of study can be challenging.
-We help students and stakeholders connect across disciplines through a variety of programs, including our cross-disciplinary Student Energy Engagement Council, the Energy Events Punch Card program, and more.
+We help students and stakeholders connect across disciplines through a variety of programs, including our cross-disciplinary Student Energy Engagement Council, the Graduate Portfolio Program in Energy Studies, and more.